 - Meridian Capital, a commercial real estate financing firm, in multiple transactions, including Meridian’s sale of a minority stake to Stone Point Capital, and in Meridian’s acquisition of a controlling stake in the agency lending business of Barings (subsequently renamed NewPoint Real Estate Capital)

-- USAA, in multiple transactions involving its asset management business units, including the $1.8 billion sale of USAA’s brokerage and wealth management divisions to Charles Schwab, the $850 million sale of USAA’s mutual fund and ETF businesses to Victory Capital, and the sale of a controlling interest in USAA’s real estate asset management business to a group of third party investors, including James Davidson, a founder of Silver Lake
+- USAA in multiple transactions involving its asset management business units, including the $1.8 billion sale of USAA’s brokerage and wealth management divisions to Charles Schwab, the $850 million sale of USAA’s mutual fund and ETF businesses to Victory Capital, and the sale of a controlling interest in USAA’s real estate asset management business to a group of third-party investors, including James Davidson, a founder of Silver Lake

 - NewPoint Real Estate Capital, an agency lending joint venture between Meridian Capital and Barings, in multiple matters

-- EJF Acquisition, a special purpose acquisition company sponsored by EJF Capital, in connection with its $8.5 billion combination with Pagaya Technologies, an Israeli fintech firm
+- EJF Acquisition, a special purpose acquisition company (SPAC) sponsored by EJF Capital, in connection with its $8.5 billion combination with Pagaya Technologies, an Israeli fintech firm

-- Supernova Partners, a special purpose acquisition company sponsored by Spencer Rascoff and Alexander Klabin, in connection with its $3 billion combination with Offerpad, a real estate i-buyer
+- Supernova Partners, a special purpose acquisition company (SPAC) sponsored by Spencer Rascoff and Alexander Klabin, in connection with its $3 billion combination with Offerpad, a real estate i-buyer

-- Investment funds managed by Castlelake, in their acquisition of Genesis Financial Solutions, a provider of consumer credit cards
+- Investment funds managed by Castlelake in their acquisition of Genesis Financial Solutions, a provider of consumer credit cards

-- Carlyle, in its conversion from a publicly traded partnership into a publicly traded corporation
+- Carlyle in its conversion from a publicly traded partnership into a publicly traded corporation

-- Blackstone, in its conversion from a publicly traded partnership into a publicly traded corporation
+- Blackstone in its conversion from a publicly traded partnership into a publicly traded corporation

 - Euronet Worldwide, a provider of electronic payment services, in its unsolicited topping bid for the acquisition of MoneyGram Financial